 Top Things To Do in Haarlem

 Here are some of the best things to do in Haarlem whether you are visiting for a day, a weekend or longer.

 Haarlem is home to two well-known museums, the Frans Hals museum and the Teylers museum.
 The Teylers Museum is the oldest in the Netherlands and has an interesting combination of artworks and science artifacts such as fossils and gemstones.
 The building is stunning and a visit here is a must for science nerds.
 The Frans Hals Museum houses paintings by Dutch masters.
 These museums top the list of popular Haarlem attractions.

 2. Hofje Wandering

 A fun way to see Haarlem’s side streets and cute neighborhoods is to visit a few of the city’s historic hofjes.
 These special structures were originally built to house older single women and widows, whether previous brewery employees or nuns.
 You can get a map of the hofjes from the Haarlem City Marketing office and plan your own route.
-Note some of them are closed on Sundays for the privacy of the residents.
+Note that some of them are closed on Sundays for the privacy of the residents.
 In my opinion, the hofjes are the number one Haarlem must see.

 3. Molen De Adriaan

 The large Adriaan windmill sits on the bank of the river Spaarne.
 You can see the mill from the opposite side of the river or visit it and have a guided tour of the structure.
 If you have never visited a windmill before it is definitely worth a trip.
 I would say it is a must see in Haarlem, as windmills are a well-known symbol of Holland around the globe.